 Was coffee an everyday purchase or a rare treat?

-How often would you go out to dinner, and would those dinners out tend to be a slice of pizza or a burrito, or a sit down meal with a few glasses of wine?
+How often would you go out to dinner?
+Would those dinners tend to be a slice of pizza, or a sit down meal with a few glasses of wine?

-While it’s tempting to think of all the ways you could upgrade your life when you get a promotion or bonus — after all, you worked hard for it and you deserve it — consider socking aside the extra and living your life on the same amount of money you were used to living off in the past.
+While it’s tempting to think of all the ways you could upgrade your life when you get a promotion or bonus--you deserve it--consider living the way you used to and saving the rest.

-When you have friends who make a higher paycheck than you, it’s easy to drift toward their spending habits.
-And that can all too easily happen when we all climb the corporate ladder at different rates and shift into various career sectors.
+When people in your social circle make a higher paycheck than you, it’s easy to drift toward their spending habits.
+That’s all the easier when everyone climbs the corporate ladder at different rates and works in different industries.

 Instead, take cues from how you indulged when you had less wiggle room in your budget.
 Look at your old credit card statements for guidance.
 Maybe your impulse purchase was a $5 magazine, not a $15 cocktail.
 Maybe you always went to the gym, but you only splurged on a coffee once a week.
-Or maybe you met friends for bagels instead of brunch.
+Maybe you met friends for bagels instead of brunch.

-Try to pick up as many “old” habits from your old life, just as an experiment, and see what sticks.
+Try picking up your “old” habits as an experiment, and see what sticks.

-As our lives have evolved, so too, has technology, and in the past few years, it’s become easier than ever to get everything delivered to your door.
+As our lives have evolved, so too, has technology.
+In the past few years, it’s become easier than ever to get everything delivered to your door.
 Especially if you’re a parent, this can be a godsend.

 Fabric Instant offers accidental death insurance in minutes.